Bachelor of Education in Sports Coaching, Recreation and Physical Education

 Throughout the program you'll learn to how to adapt physical education programs for elementary, middle and high school-aged students and those with disabilities.

-The physical activity and coaching specialist program focuses its emphasis on developing physical activity programming outside of school.
+The sports coaching and recreation specialization focuses its emphasis on developing physical activity programming outside of school.
 You'll establish a foundation that merges your understanding of child and youth development with the knowledge and instructional skills in physical activity and sport.

-Completing the physical activity and coaching specialist specialty will give you the confidence, knowledge and skills to become a physical activity leader in community-based settings.
+Completing the sports coaching and recreation specialty will give you the confidence, knowledge and skills to become a physical activity leader in community-based settings.

 Both specializations will provide you with extensive field experience opportunities.
 If you are pursuing a teaching license, you will experience physical education in elementary, middle and high school settings as well as first-hand experience in adapted physical education.